 acquisition requests will not be funded by FGP.
 General purpose equipment will not be

 - All budget items requested must conform to accepted University accounting policies and procedures (for example, regarding allowability).

 - FGP budgets should reflect the needs of the project.
 The maximum budget request is for $15,000.
-For comparative purposes: one year’s FGP awards were between $4K and $13K.

 - Up to $7,500 or the cost equivalent of 1.5 summer months’ effort, whichever is less, may be included in the FGP budget for the PI and Co-Investigators.
 That is, if an applicant requests summer salary for the PI and a Co-investigator, a total of $15K (or up to 1.5 summer months’ support per faculty member, whichever is less) can be included in the budget.
 The amount of summer salary support requested for any faculty member cannot exceed 1.5 months’ effort and must reflect the actual amount of effort necessary to carry out the project.
-Applicants are strongly encouraged to provide detailed justifications for all summer salary requests.
+Applicants are strongly advised to provide detailed justifications for all summer salary requests.

 - Requests to purchase project-essential capital equipment (i.e., tangible property exceeding a per unit price of $5,000) are allowed.
-However, applicants are strongly encouraged to include matching funds commitments in FGP budgets that request support for capital equipment.

 - All equipment and tangible materials (including books) purchased with FGP funding are the property of the University and where appropriate should be added to the inventory of the investigator’s department.

 - Travel per diem is not covered under the Faculty Grants Program.
 However, other customary types of travel expenses are allowable.